microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 The version constraint for a rule module is enforced when the module is included with `-Module`.
 A version constraint does not require a rule module to be included.
+Use the `Include.Module` option to automatically include a rule module.

 This option can be specified using: